MKlolbullen/Multipayloader/README.md

 A beta test for a multi target attack with a multi payload type.
 Here’s a comprehensive README.md file for your GitHub repository:

+I'll be working to expand and enhance the capabilities of this, it's just something I threw together from my phone, so yeah...
+Contributions are welcomed.

 ---